Aviyal (2022 film): Release

-Critical Response
+Critical response

-S.R.Praveen of The Hindu mentioned that the director wrote some convincing initial portions, but makes a patchy final product.
-Deepa Soman of The Times of India rated the film with 3/5 stars, stating that the film was shot over a few years, deserves appreciation for the rarely attempted, but patience-testing method of filmmaking, that makes the narration close to ordinary life, due to the sheer passage of time captured in the film.
-Sajin Shrijith of Cinema Express rated the film with 2.5/5 stars, stated that the film has an excellent first half, but a huge let down by some familiar and predictable scenes later on.
-The News Minute rated the film with 2.5/5 stars, wrote that the film, though appreciable in parts, has a lot to patch up in storytelling, performances and music, that is often irritating.
+S. R. Praveen of The Hindu mentioned that the director wrote some convincing initial portions, but makes a patchy final product.
+Deepa Soman of The Times of India rated the film with 3 out of 5 stars, stating that the film was shot over a few years, deserves appreciation for the rarely attempted, but patience-testing method of filmmaking, that makes the narration close to ordinary life, due to the sheer passage of time captured in the film.
+Sajin Shrijith of Cinema Express rated the film with 2.5 out of 5 stars, stated that the film has an excellent first half, but a huge let down by some familiar and predictable scenes later on.
+The News Minute rated the film with 2.5 out of 5 stars, wrote that the film, though appreciable in parts, has a lot to patch up in storytelling, performances and music, that is often irritating.